-His competence of Sanskrit and Tibetan was excellent and during his short scholarly life he became one of the best specialists of Tibetan literature and Mahāyāna Buddhism.
+Obermiller’s competence of Sanskrit and Tibetan was excellent and during his short scholarly life he became one of the best specialists of Tibetan literature and Mahāyāna Buddhism.
 The Soviet Academy of Sciences accepted him as correspondent member in 1934 and conferred a doctorate in 1935.
+He died just before the persecution of Buddhist scholars began.

 – Index verborum Sanskrit–Tibetan and Tibetan–Sanskrit in Dharmakīrti, Nyāyabindu and Dharmottara, Nyāyabinduṭīkā.
 Bibl.
 Buddh.
 24-25.
 1927-28.